Transitions

 These move entering images onto the screen from the appropriate side, taking 0.5 seconds to do so.

-moveoutright link
+moveoutright

 Also: moveoutleft, moveouttop, moveoutbottom